JasperFe/UGent_Tele2021/docs/Practicum_3.md

 - 290 km field of view
 - Free and open data policy

 To achieve frequent revisits and high mission availability, the two identical Sentinel-2 satellites (Sentinel-2A and Sentinel-2B) operate simultaneously.
 The orbit is Sun synchronous at 786 km (488 mi) altitude.

+### Sentinel 2 data download

+All data captured by the ESA copernicus Sentinel program are completely freely available to the public.
+The most convinient way to download Sentinel data is through the Copernicus Open Access Hub, a platform dedicate to provide easy acces to the user.
+For this, an user account is required.

+To register go to [registration page](https://scihub.copernicus.eu/dhus/#/self-registration).
+To acces the data hub, go to [https://scihub.copernicus.eu/](https://scihub.copernicus.eu/).

 !!! note "Ex 3.1 - Downloading a Sentinel 2 Level 1C image"